 2 Nikon ProStaff Rimfire with BDC Reticle

-Nikon is often one of the most recommended brand of optics for rimfire, or other plinking rifles because they offer the best value in the business.
-Offering extremely high optical quality scopes for not a lot of money, these are cold favorite among people who shoot long-range on a budget.
+Nikon is often one of the most recommended brand of optics for rimfire, or other plinking rifles, because they offer the best value in the business.
+Offering extremely high quality scopes for not a lot of money, these are old favorites among people who shoot long-range on a budget.

 It is not nearly as compact as other models on the market, but is just as rugged and will do fine on a Ruger 10/22.
-It’s dry nitrogen filled in double O-ring sealed to make a guarantee waterproof and fog proof and the fully multicoated optics allow for up to 98% light transmission.
+It’s dry nitrogen filled and double O-ring sealed to guarantee its waterproof and fog proof and the fully multicoated optics allow for up to 98% light transmission.

-You’ll have complete confidence when hunting in the field, this optic knowing that you’ll be able to hunt to the very edge of shooting light without worrying about your scope breaking down or not being bright enough to see your target.
+You’ll have complete confidence when hunting in the field with this optic knowing that you’ll be able to hunt to the very edge of shooting light without worrying about your scope breaking down or not being bright enough to see your target.

 If you ever have a problem with the scope, Nikon offers a full lifetime warranty on this rifle scope.
 Simply awesome for a Ruger 10/22.